masc-ucsc/docs/docs/pyrope/04-variables.md

 data or a null pointer.

-Pyrope has references, but it does not have null pointers.
+Pyrope does not have null pointers or memory associated management.
 Pyrope uses `?` to handle "valid" data.
 Instead, the data is left to behave without the optional, but there is a new "valid" field associated with each tuple entry.

 There are 4 explicitly interact with valids: